The Geography of Open Source Software: Evidence from GitHub: Regional Variation

 The relationships between the two patenting variables and OSS activity also merit comment.
 Patents are awarded to protect intellectual property and to block the uncompensated use of a creator's ideas.
-In a naive sense, patenting would appear to be a substitute for open source activity.
-In practice, however, we see that patenting in EE, and to lesser extent all fields, has a significant positive relationship with OSS activity in regions.
+In a naive sense, patenting would appear to be a substitute for activity in open source and the creation of public goods.
+In practice, however, we see that patenting in electrical engineering, and to lesser extent patenting in all fields, has a significant positive relationship with OSS activity in regions.
 If OSS activity were to crowd-out patenting, we would expect to see the opposite relationship.
-This suggests that OSS plays a complementary role in the innovation process, likely via knowledge spillovers discussed earlier in the paper.
+This suggests that OSS plays a complementary role in the innovation process, likely via knowledge spillovers discussed earlier.
 Hybrid outcomes are also possible, in which software that accompanies a proprietary product is made open source.
+More work is needed to understand the potential impact of policy interventions on the relationship between open source activity and patenting.
 This finding also suggests how OSS activity can serve as a proxy of useful skills cognitively close to those involved in closed-source innovation \cite{boschma2005proximity}.

-In regions, OSS activity is positively related with economic development, activity in technology intensive sectors, and the presence of an educated and trusting population.
+We have seen that in regions, OSS activity is positively related with economic development, activity in technology intensive sectors, and the presence of an educated and trusting population.
 At the same time, models including these factors fail to explain over half of the observed variance in OSS activity between regions in Europe.
+This suggests that while a place can have the right ingredients for an OSS hotspot, for instance a wealthy, well-educated, and digitally connected populace and still fall short.
 These findings motivate our analysis of the concentration of OSS activity within countries, which will demonstrate that this variance is also large in size.